Laurie Berkner: Other media

 With Lampert and Mueller, Berkner regularly appeared on the Noggin television channel in music videos played between programs and on the program Jack's Big Music Show.
 Berkner has also appeared in Jamarama Live!, a touring music festival for children sponsored by Noggin, and in the 2006 Macy's Thanksgiving Day Parade.
 In 2009, she was featured on Ziggy Marley's children's album Family Time in a song called "Future Man, Future Lady".
 She and her band appeared on the Nickelodeon Mega Music Fest and performed "My Family".

 Berkner has written two children's books: Victor Vito and Freddie Vasco, based on her song Victor Vito, and Story of My Feelings.
 She has also released two DVDs called We Are...The Laurie Berkner Band and Party Day!.
 We Are...The Laurie Berkner Band has sold more than 400,000 copies since its 2006 release.
 Laurie has also authored two e-books, Party Day and Candy Cane Jane.

 In March 2013, a new short-form animated musical preschool series, Sing It, Laurie!, debuted on 24-hour preschool television channel Sprout.
 The series features Laurie's voice, along with original music written for the series.
 Later that spring, "Wanda's Monster The Musical" debuted Off-Broadway.
 Laurie wrote both music and lyrics for the musical, produced by Making Books Sing and based on the children's book by Eileen Spinelli.
 The music was released on the original cast recording in the summer of 2013.

 In 2018, Berkner created a series called Laurie Berkner Song and Story Kitchen with Audible Studios and released it as an audio book through the Audible Originals brand.
 Other formats are available as well for non-Audible members.

 Starting in March 2020, Berkner began a daily "Berkner Break" via Facebook Live.
 The daily 30-minute event consists of Berkner performing a variety of her songs, reading books and encouraging children and families to wash their hands and social distance during the COVID-19 pandemic.
 The event moved to three times a week in May 2020 and the final "Berkner Break" was on June 5, 2020.

 Personal life

 Berkner is married to bass guitarist Brian Mueller, former member of the Laurie Berkner Band.
-Together, they have one daughter.
+Together, they have one son named Luke.